-There’s an art and science to menu engineering.
-Much of the art – designing restaurant menus for customer psychological factors – takes into account the number of menu pages, placement of items on the menu, whether or not to use dollar signs in menu pricing, etc. This blog post will focus on the science – using menu item profitability and popularity data to drive decision making with the objective of increasing profitability.
+Menu engineering requires considering not only what a menu looks like, but the psychology behind how items are presented, priced, and ordered.
+Designing your restaurant menu needs to take into account factors like the number of menu pages, placement of items on the menu, and whether or not to use dollar signs in menu pricing.
+This blog post will focus on other principals informed by your restaurant data – using menu item profitability and popularity data to drive decision making with the objective of increasing profitability.

 What is Menu Engineering?

-Think of menu engineering as a marketing tool.
+Think of menu engineering as part of your restaurant advertising.
 Menu engineering is about maximizing profitability by promoting your most profitable menu items and encouraging customers to buy what you want them to buy.

 Menu engineering focuses on two main elements: demand and margin contribution.
 Sales mix polling, brought in from your POS system, combined with recipes, built out with costing, integrates critical data about quantities sold compared to item margin.
 Menu engineering helps you determine whether menu items are overpriced or underpriced, whether you need to revise recipe portions or ingredients, and monitors menu performance.
 It allows you to make informed decisions about popularity versus profitability.